 Term life insurance provides protection for a specific period of time, or term.
-It is most often sold in 10, 20 or 30 year terms.
+It is most often sold in -10,-15, -20 and -30 year terms.
 The premium stays the same throughout the term.
-If the insured person dies during this period, the beneficiaries receive the proceeds tax-free.
+If the insured person dies during this period, the beneficiaries receive the proceeds income tax-free.
 At the end of each term, the insured may renew the policy (generally at a higher cost) up to age 95.

 Find the right insurance for your situation.
 Compare term, whole, universal and variable universal life insurance.